Austria & Czech Republic | Vienna to Prague | Adult Only

-Transfer to the lovely gated town of Trebon, in the heart of the Czech Lake District.
-Explore the picturesque town center before mounting bicycles and biking to the lively red-roofed town of Ceske Budejovice.
+Transfer to the lovely Ceske Budejovice for a loop bike ride to Hluboká.
+You’ll visit the Hluboká castle which is considered to be one of the most beautiful in the Czech Republic.
 Tonight the group will gather together for a fun meal with traditional specialties before relaxing in your room for the rest of the night.

 About Grand Hotel Zvon

 A cultural and historical monument with a tradition that goes back to 1553, Grand Hotel Zvon is situated in the main square of Ceske Budejovice close to historical sites, theatres, cinemas, galleries, shops, and department stores.
 The hotel features a restored fresco and a hand-carved ceiling from the 17th century, as well as two restaurants: the classic Restaurant Gourmet Symphony with a hotel bar and the lovely Pilsner Urquell Original Pub.

 Follow the hills toward the Bohemian Forest, then take a chairlift up Mount Klet for panoramic views.
 Enjoy a picnic lunch near Mount Klet.
 Continue through the forest before arriving in fanciful Český Krumlov where you will have time to sightsee on your own.
 Experiment at one of the many wonderful restaurants.

 About Hotel Ruze